sav-che/TL-2/Authors/Brignoli di Brunnhoff, Giovanni de {std. Brign.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 76](https://www.biodiversitylibrary.org/item/103861#page/86/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 76](https://www.biodiversitylibrary.org/page/33266383) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Brignoli di Brunnhoff, Giovanni de {std.
 Brign.}|first entry]] for this author

 ### Author

-\* Brignoli di Brunnhoff, Giovanni de (1774-1857), Italian botanist, born in Gradisca (Friuli-Venecia Giulia), professor of botany and agriculture at the Convict-Collegium at Urbino 1808, id. at the University of Modena 1817-1855. (*Brign.*).
+\* Brignoli di Brunnhoff, Giovanni de (1774-1857), Italian botanist, born in Gradisca (Friuli-Venecia Giulia), professor of botany and agriculture at the Convict-Collegium at Urbino 1808, id. at the University of Modena 1817-1855.
+**Abbreviated name**: *Brign.*

 #### Herbarium and types